 Three broad-based exclusions from sales and use tax exist in all states.
-Real property, intangible property and services of an employee for the employer are universally exempt from retail sales taxation.
-In addition, the Consumers Sales and Service Tax Law (W. Va.
-Code §11-15-1 et seq.) and the West Virginia Consumers Sales and Service Tax and Use Tax Regulations (110 C.S.R.
+Real property, intangible property, and services of an employee for the employer are universally exempt from retail sales taxation.
+In addition, the Consumers Sales and Service Tax Law (West Virginia Code §11-15-1 et seq.) and the West Virginia Consumers Sales and Service Tax and Use Tax Regulations (110 C.S.R.
 15) provide deductions for trade-ins, bad debts, returns and allowances, cash discounts, and finance and carrying charges to vendors remitting the tax to the State.
 These deductions represent adjustments to total taxable gross receipts.
-Without the benefit of such deductions (excluding finance and carrying charges), taxable gross receipts would tend to be ovverstated resulting in an effective tax greater than the statutory rate.
+Without the benefit of such deductions (excluding finance and carrying charges), taxable gross receipts would tend to be overstated resulting in an effective tax greater than the statutory rate.
 The deduction for finance and carrying charges is in line with an overall exclusion for intangible items.
-Further discussion of the sales of real or intangible property, the services of an employee and the various deductions cited in this paragraph is not presented because they are an integral part of the Consumers Sales and Service Tax.
+Further discussion of the sales of real or intangible property, the services of an employee and the various deductions cited in this paragraph is not presented because they are an integral part of the Sales Tax.

-Other specific expenditures included in this sub-group that are also considered to be integral parts of the Consumers Sales and Service Tax include the following:
+Other specific expenditures included in this sub-group that are also considered to be integral parts of the Sales Tax include the following:

+- Sales of Property in Isolated Transactions;

-Sale for Resale
+- Sale for Resale; and

-Credit for Sales Tax Paid to Other States
+- Credit for Sales Tax Paid to Other States.